Aid Application Information

 I am the parent of a dependent undergraduate student.
 How do I apply for a Federal Direct Parent Plus loan?

 Parents of dependent undergraduate students can apply for a Federal Direct Parent Plus loan.
 The parent will be the borrower of these funds, not the student.
-Parents of independent or graduate/professional students are not eligible to borrow these funds.
+Parents of independent undergraduate or graduate/professional students are not eligible to borrow these funds.
 If you would like more information on how to apply, please see our Loans page.

 Do you share information with the Norman campus?